 Part-Time Income With Less Than 2 Years

 If a borrower has worked his part-time job for less than two years, we can probably still get to use the part-time income.
 This only holds true if the borrower can get a letter from his or her human resources department.
 A letter stating that he or she will be guaranteed the same amount of hours in the next six to twelve months can often do the trick.
 The same applies to overtime income.
 If a borrower has had overtime income for less than two years, they need to get a letter from their personnel department that the overtime is likely to continue for the next six to twelve months.

-Borrowers’ high debt to income ratios and need to qualify for a mortgage, please contact us at 1-262-716-8151 or text us for a faster response.
+Borrowers with high debt-to-income ratios and need to qualify for a mortgage, please contact us at 1-800-900-8569 or text us for a faster response.
 Or email us at email@example.com.
 We are mortgage bankers and correspondent lenders with no overlays.
-Most mortgage companies have debt to income ratio caps at 45% due to their lender overlays.
-However, we only go by AUS FINDINGS and minimum federal HUD and Fannie Mae mortgage lending guidelines of 46.9%/56.9% debt to income ratios on FHA Loans and 50% DTI on conventional loans.
+Most mortgage companies have debt-to-income ratio caps at 45% due to their lender overlays.
+However, we only go by AUS FINDINGS and minimum federal HUD and Fannie Mae mortgage lending guidelines of 46.9%/56.9% debt-to-income ratios on FHA Loans and 50% DTI on conventional loans.

 This blog on mortgage qualifying with part-time income was written by Fiona McCue, Senior Mortgage Processor at Gustan Cho Associates